 - On May 19, 1775, a rider brings news of a massacre of colonists by British troops at Lexington.
 In response, the Mecklenburg Declaration of Independence was drafted, unanimously adopted, and read from the courthouse steps on May 20 at noon.

 - For this reason, the date "May 20, 1775," is on the state flag of North Carolina.

-- Having declared independence, the next step was to establish a new code of governance for the county so on May 31 a committee of safety in Charlotte adopts 20 resolutions (now known as the “Mecklenburg Resolves”).
-These are essentially executive bylaws designed to set forth how the county is to be governed, now that it is independent from Great Britain.
+- Having declared independence, the next step was to establish a new code of governance for the county so on May 31 a committee of safety adopts 20 resolutions (now known as the “Mecklenburg Resolves”).
+These are essentially executive bylaws designed to set forth how the county is to be governed, now that it’s independent from Great Britain.

 - A copy of the declaration was given to a local merchant, Captain James Jack, to deliver to the Second Continental Congress in Philadelphia.

-- North Carolina congressional representatives never present the Mecklenburg Declaration to the national congress, however, after two of the state's delegates report that reconciliation with the British crown might be in progress.
+- North Carolina congressional representatives never presented the Mecklenburg Declaration to the national congress, however, after two of the state’s delegates report that reconciliation with the British crown might be in progress.

 - In June 1775, the Mecklenburg Resolves are published in at least three newspapers.

 - North Carolina was the first state to vote for independence by authorizing its delegates to vote on it in April 1776.
 Then on July 4, 1776, the national Declaration of Independence was adopted by the Continental Congress.